Neck Injury Claims: The amounts of compensation you can claim for neck and cervical spine injuries in a UK accident

 The amount of compensation your solicitor will attempt to recover for neck injury claims depends on several factors including the part of the neck that is injured (whether vertebrae, discs or muscles), the severity of the injury, the duration of your symptoms of pain and the likelihood of disability.

-In 2017 and 2018 you could expect the following amounts of compensation in your neck injury settlement:
+In 2018 you could expect the following amounts of compensation in your neck injury settlement:

 1. Minor neck injury settlement amounts